andreabonvini/Notes/AI_Fundamentals.md

 # AI Fundamentals

 # Search Algorithms
+To define a Search Problem you must define:
+1. Initial State
+2. Actions(s) (All actions possible from state s)
+3. Result(s,a) (Return the state obtained applying a when in s)
+4. Goal test
+5. Step Cost (Usually unitary)
 Legenda:

 - b=  Branching factor: what is the maximum number of children a node can have, the maximum cardinality of the set returned